Recent Advances in Reinforcement Learning in Finance: Applications in Finance

 \subsection{Robo-advising}

 Robo-advisors, or automated investment managers, are a class of financial advisers that provide online financial advice or investment management with minimal human intervention.
-They provide digital financial advice based on mathematical rules or algorithms.
+They provide digital financial advice based on mathematical rules or algorithms which can easily take into account different sources of data such as news, social media information, sentiment data and earnings reports.
 Robo-advisors have gained widespread popularity and emerged prominently as an alternative to traditional human advisers in recent years.
 The first robo-advisors were launched after the 2008 financial crisis when financial services institutions were facing the ensuing loss of trust from their clients.
 Examples of pioneering robo-advising firms include Betterment and Wealthfront.
 As of 2020, the value of assets under robo-management is highest in the United States and exceeded \$650 billion \cite{capponi2021personalized}.

 The robo-advisor does not know the client's risk preference in advance but learns it while interacting with the client.
 The robo-advisor then improves its investment decisions based on its current estimate of the client's risk preference.
 There are several challenges in the application of robo-advising.
 Firstly, the client's risk preference may change over-time and may depend on the market returns and economic conditions.
 Therefore the robo-advisor needs to determine a frequency of interaction with the client that ensures a high level of consistency in the risk preference when adjusting portfolio allocations.
 Secondly, the robo-advisor usually faces a dilemma when it comes to either catering to the client's wishes, that is, investing according to the client's risk preference, or going against the client's wishes in order to seek better investment performance.
 Finally, there is also a subtle trade-off between the rate of information acquisition from the client and the accuracy of the acquired information.
 On the one hand, if the interaction does not occur at all times, the robo-advisor may not always have access to up-to-date information about the client's profile.
 On the other hand, information communicated to the robo-advisor may not be representative of the client's true risk aversion as the client is subject to behavioral biases.